 Autophagy & SIRT1 for Cats

-• Autophagy is normal cellular housekeeping; the goal is support, not “maximization.”
+• Autophagy is normal cellular housekeeping; the goal is to support it, not to 'maximize' it.

-• SIRT1 is discussed because it helps coordinate stress responses and can influence autophagy timing.
+• SIRT1 matters because it helps coordinate stress responses and can influence when autophagy proceeds.

-• Cats have distinctive carnivore metabolism, so human longevity trends don’t translate cleanly.
+• Cats have distinctive carnivore metabolism, so human fasting and longevity trends do not translate cleanly.

-• Dose is ingredient-specific; vet guidance is wise for seniors and medically complex cats.
+• Dose is ingredient-specific; involve your veterinarian for seniors and medically complex cats.

 How SIRT1 Interfaces With Autophagy: A Step-by-Step Mechanism (Simplified)